moderntribe/square-one/docs/theme/components/card.md

 #### `before_card`
 * **Default:** _''_
 * **Type:** _string_
-* **Description:** An html string that to output before the card header.
+* **Description:** An html string to output before the card header.
 Typically used to wrap the whole card in a link.

 #### `after_card`
 * **Default:** _''_
 * **Type:** _string_
-* **Description:** An html string that to output after the card content.
+* **Description:** An html string to output after the card content.
 Typically used to wrap the whole card in a link.

 #### `image`
 * **Default:** _''_